liadensam/wasty-recycle-app/README.md

 ## APIs

 We were working on an application that is aiming to include more people into recycling process and make the recycle easier for the user at the same time.
-We were using your API (https://data-reykjavik.opendata.arcgis.com/datasets/endurvinnslug%C3%A1mar/api) and mapbox API.
+We were using Reykjavik city open data API (https://data-reykjavik.opendata.arcgis.com/datasets/endurvinnslug%C3%A1mar/api) and mapbox API.

 ## Link to the files